-Great deals for you and wildlife Take advantage of these opportunities to help local wildlife while you shop and enjoy a few discounts just for you too.
+Great deals for you and wildlife Take advantage of these opportunities to help local wildlife while you shop and enjoy a few discounts just for you too

 Food for birds and a boost for BBOWT Get your bird food from Vine House Farm and help BBOWT at the same time.
-Vine House Farm is no ordinary bird food supplier as they test all their food on the wild birds at their farm.
-The Watts family, who run the Lincolnshire Fens farm are dedicated to managing their land in a wildlifefriendly way.
+The Watts family, who run the Lincolnshire Fens farm, are dedicated to managing their land in a wildlife-friendly way.
 As much bird food as possible is grown in the local area and packaged on-site.
+When you order use the code WTNMF to get 10% off your first order.
 What's more, 4% of every purchase made by a customer living in our area is donated to BBOWT.
-Order online at www.vinehousefarm. co.uk or phone 01775 630208.
-COTSWOLD 15% discount at Cotswold Outdoor We are delighted to offer you 15% off at Cotswold Outdoor.
+Order online at vinehousefarm.co.uk or phone 01775 630208.

+15% discount at Cotswold Outdoor We are delighted to offer you 15% off at Cotswold Outdoor.
 They offer an extensive range of outdoor clothing equipment and accessories, both in store and online.
 Please see the information included in your Welcome Pack.

 Save 10% on NatureBureau books NatureBureau uses their expert knowledge in biodiversity and conservation to publish ecology and natural history books under their imprint, Pisces Publications.
-Save 10% on NatureBureau's books and they'll give BBOWT a further 20%!
-NatureBureau donates 25% of the profits on any of their books to BBOWT when you order online.
-For full details on how to order please visit www. bbowt.org.uk/shop-wildlife ecotricity Go green and help BBOWT too Sign up for green electricity or gas from renewable energy company Ecotricity and you'll benefit BBOWT as well as the environment!
-Switch to Ecotricity and they will donate up to £60 to us and it's as easy as that.
-Sign up at www.ecotricity.co.uk/for-your-home/ quote-and-switch?partner=BBOWT
+Save 10% on NatureBureau's books and they'll give BBOWT a further 20% of the order value when you order online.
+For full details on how to order please visit bbowt.org.uk/shop-wildlife ecotricity Go green and help BBOWT too Sign up for green electricity or gas from renewable energy company Ecotricity and you'll benefit BBOWT as well as the environment!
+Switch to Ecotricity and they will donate up to £60 to us - it's as easy as that.
+Sign up at ecotricity.co.uk/for-your-home/ quote-and-switch?partner=BBOWT

-Insurance that pays out for wildlife NFU Mutual donates £10 NFU Mutual to us each time a BBOWT supporter takes out a new general insurance policy through them.
-NFU Mutual has been part of the rural community since 1910 and prides itself on providing a personal and friendly service.
-For more information, please contact NFU Mutual Oxford Agency at www.nfumutual.co.uk/oxford.
+Insurance that pays out for wildlife NFU Mutual donates £10 to us each time a BBOWT supporter takes out a new general insurance policy through them.
+NFU Mutual has been around since 1910 and prides itself on providing a personal and friendly service.
+For more information, please contact NFU Mutual Oxford Agency at nfumutual.co.uk/oxford.
 Please state 'BBOWT' when enquiring.